The Night Sky and Light Pollution - What Happened to the Milky Way?

 Do you remember the star-studded sky?

-Growing up in the country, even in New Jersey, I remember coming home from the movies late at night and seeing the incredible night sky.
-When we came to our house, there was no light on, and chances were that you didn't really need a light because the moon and the stars provided enough light to find our way to the door.
-Although our neighbors weren't close, none of them had bright halogen lights in their yards or security spotlights lighting up every corner of their house and shining like beacons into the air.
+Growing up in the country in rural New Jersey, I remember coming home from the movies late at night and seeing the incredible night sky.
+When we came to our house, there was no porch light on, and chances were that you didn't really need a light because the moon and the stars provided enough light to find our way to the door.
+Although our neighbors weren't close, none of them had halogen lights in their yards or security spotlights lighting up every corner of their house and shining like beacons into the air.
 Now and then someone left a porch light on, but it was low light, just enough to light the steps and the front door.

 Today, it's common for every house to have bright lights lighting up their driveways, porches and lawns all night long.
 Even without street lights, it would be easy to see your way through the average housing development by the light of the burning lights on each house.